 Reading Time: 3 minutes

-Hiring international contractors seems like the fastest way to build a global team.
+Hiring international contractors may seem like the fastest way to build a global team.
 However, there are some key things you must consider.

-Let’s look at the five questions you should ask before hiring international contractors is the best path for your company.
+Let’s look at the five questions you should ask as you determine whether hiring international contractors is the best path for your company.

 Question #1: What is an international contractor?

 An international contractor is usually a person that’s hired on a short-term, project basis.
 They generally have a portfolio of their own clients, and your company is just one of those clients.

 International tax and legal advisors generally ask the following questions to determine if individuals qualify as employees rather than contractors.